Co-Founder of Pluxty

 How do you bring ideas to life?

 I’ve been very much influenced by Michael Masterson’s book ‘Ready, Fire, Aim’.
 In it he talks about the fact that in launching a new business, we often don’t put enough energy into selling but rather waste valuable time and resources trying to have everything perfect at the risk of not getting it to the market.
 Instead, he recommends getting both a ‘good’ product and effective customer service so the product can be perfected when you’re selling and when you have feedback from customers.
-We’ve taken a similar approach with The Wriggler, and continue to listen to our customers, though it did take us a lot of time and effort to get even a ‘good’ product to launch.
+We’ve taken a similar approach with The Wriggler anti roll changing mat, and continue to listen to our customers, though it did take us a lot of time and effort to get even a ‘good’ product to launch.

 Once I had my rough working prototype and had validated it with friends and family, I realized that I would need other expertise to get it to the market.
 There is always someone else who knows more about particular areas than I do, and I’m humble enough to realize my own limitations and have worked hard to surround myself with people who possess the skills that I lack.
 So, we worked with great designers who could perfect the artwork, an excellent photographer who was able to bring our vision to life, a skilled web design team with expertise in ecommerce who could build a professional store for us, and a hugely reliable and trustworthy sourcing agent who continues to be an invaluable support on the manufacturing side.